ItzSaiyaf/BitsBucket/README.md

 # BitsBucket
-It's a self made project using vanilla html,css and js.
+It's a calculator which consist of Binary, Octal, Hex, Decimal Addition, Substractin, Multiplication and Division made project using vanilla html,css and js.